PLCnext/Container-App-Template-for-PLCnext/build_existing_image/README.md

 If you want extend your applications with additional information, normally all things that has to be in some form executed must be done there(like overwrite existing file/folder permissions etc. ).

 If you want to extend base images you could mount files.
 These can be done by adding an new folder (e.g ./arm/volumes and ./x86/volumes) and add these as an mounting volume to the [docker-compose.yml](./arm/docker-compose.yml) file.

+## Pipeline structure

+The pipeline splits into one stage.
+The stage is called *container_existing_image* it will download the predefined image, that has been set in [configuration part](#edit-environmental-variables-to-pipeline-configuration)